timelystream/timelystream.com/docs/sql/introduction.md

 This query is called a left outer join because the table mentioned on the left of the join operator will have each of its rows in the output at least once, whereas the table on the right will only have those rows output that match some row of the left table.
 When outputting a left-table row for which there is no right-table match, empty (null) values are substituted for the right-table columns.

 ## Aggregate Functions
-Like most other relational database products, DuckDB supports aggregate functions.
+Like most other relational database products, Blazar supports aggregate functions.
 An aggregate function computes a single result from multiple input rows.
 For example, there are aggregates to compute the `count`, `sum`, `avg` (average), `max` (maximum) and `min` (minimum) over a set of rows.

 As an example, we can find the highest low-temperature reading anywhere with:
 ```sql